 Refugees who are eligible for private sponsorship are those who either meet the same Convention Refugee standards as government-assisted refugees or are a member of the Country of Asylum Class (which is similar criteria plus the requirement to be privately sponsored or self-sufficient).
-Private sponsors are expected to provide financial, lodging and settlement assistance for the period of sponsorship, which is usually 12 months.
-In 2014, Canada admitted 4,560 privately sponsored refugees.
+Private sponsors are expected to provide financial, lodging, and settlement assistance for the period of sponsorship, which is usually 12 months.
+In 2017, Canada admitted 16,873 privately sponsored refugees.

 Those who have arrived in Canada without refugee status may make a claim once they arrive.
 These claims are referred to the Immigration and Refugee Board of Canada (IRB) for a decision on eligibility.
 In 2014, the IRB approved 49 percent of refugee claims in Canada.

 In response to the Syrian refugee crisis, considered the largest current global humanitarian crisis, Canada implemented a goal in November of 2015 to resettle 25,000 refugees in Canada.
-As of May, 2016, over 27,000 Syrian refugees have arrived in Canada.
+As of January 2017, 40,081 Syrian refugees have arrived in Canada.

-As of 2014, refugees made up just 8.9 percent of all permanent resident status holders in Canada.
-Before the Syrian crisis the largest group of permanent resident refugees in Canada over the last decade has been Colombians displaced by fighting between guerrilla and paramilitary forces.
+As of 2017, refugees accounted for 14.5 percent of all permanent resident status holders in Canada.
+Before the Syrian crisis, the largest group of permanent resident refugees in Canada over the last decade had been Colombians displaced by fighting between guerrilla and paramilitary forces.

 Canada also has a controversial program of detention for immigrant and refugee claimants who are either believed to be a danger to the public, a flight risk, unable to sufficiently confirm their identity, or otherwise inadmissible.
 In 2015, there were at least 685 refugee claimants behind bars.
 They spent an average of 59 days in detention and 93 percent where held on grounds of being a flight risk or being unable to sufficiently prove their identity.